aang81a/my-it-support-portfolio/ABOUT-ME.md

 ---

-### 👋 About Me

-I am transitioning into entry-level **IT Support** with a core focus on user support, troubleshooting, efficient workflows, and clear technical documentation.

-My background has strengthened my communication, patience, service mindset, and unique ability to support people in stressful situations.

-What motivates me is the practical side of IT Support: understanding the user’s problem, executing step-by-step root-cause analysis, explaining the solution clearly, and maintaining comprehensive documentation so workflows remain efficient and repeatable.

-This portfolio showcases my transition into IT Support through hands-on technical projects, troubleshooting logs, and clear documentation.

-- **My Strengths:** Patience, a service mindset, and supporting people in stressful situations.

-- **User-First Support:** Prioritizing active listening and clarity so users feel heard and supported.

-- **High Documentation Standards:** Creating clear "How-To" guides to speed up the helpdesk and empower teams.

-- **Proactive Problem Solving:** Diagnosing issues step-by-step and streamlining repetitive tasks.

-- Using **Scope Formula** = 4W:** **Wer** betroffen? **Was** genau? **Wann** seit? **Wie stark** (Impact)?
-_Ohne Scope ist Troubleshooting wie Karate im Dunkeln_

----

-### 👋 About Me
 I am transitioning into entry-level **IT Support** with a core focus on user support, troubleshooting, efficient workflows, and clear technical documentation.

 My background has strengthened my communication, patience, service mindset, and unique ability to support people in stressful situations.